 As a dental care provider, you depend on your instruments in order to deliver the highest quality care to your patients.
 Nordent knows that every instrument produced must meet exact criteria in design, materials, and craftsmanship.
-Our passion is to help our customers deliver the best patient care, with the highest quality instruments, manufactured and tested at our facility in Elk Grove, Illinois.
+Our passion is to help our customers deliver the best patient care, with the highest quality instruments, manufactured and tested at our facility in Elk Grove Village, Illinois.

 It all starts with our superior signature stainless steel recipe.
 This surgical grade steel is manufactured domestically by a local partner of 35 years, ensuring excellent quality and exact duplication with each batch.
 While several elements are present, the most critical consistency point is the chromium, carbon blend.
 Chromium to make the instruments corrosion resistant in the sterilization process and carbon to create the overall hardness creating long lasting durability.